nens/nxt-box/README.rst

 Add nxt-box to your Django site::

 - add nxt-box to setup.py
-- add nxt-box to buildout.cfg as auto-checkout and add source (for now)
 - add nxt_box to settings.py
 - include js and css in your page

 <script type="text/javascript" src="{{ STATIC_URL }}nxt_box/nxt-box.js"></script>
 <link href="{{ STATIC_URL }}nxt_box/nxt-box.css" rel="stylesheet"/>

+- optionally add nxt-box to buildout.cfg as auto-checkout and add source if you want to develop.

 Usage